 NANBF Email: Romer@BuffaloFitnessFest.com

 Polygraph tests are now ONLY VALID FOR 30 DAYS (Previously 45).

 Drug testing screening methods used at North American Natural Bodybuilding Federation

-(NANBF) and International Federation of Physique Athletes Pro Elite (IFPA Pro Elite) events are a means to determine eligibility.
+(NANBF) and International Federation of Physique Athletes Pro Elite (IPE Pro Elite) events are a means to determine eligibility.
 If competitors cannot successfully pass any screening method used, they will either not be allowed to compete if determined prior to the event (Ex.
 Polygraph test), or will be disqualified and be removed from official results if determined after an event (Ex.
 Urine test).

 test results from or NANBF amateur shows can be honored for other WPA or NANBF amateur shows held within four weeks of

 each other).
 WPA and NANBF events that are designated as IPE pro qualifiers conduct urinalysis on all those winning a pro

 qualifying placement.
 IPE pro events conduct urinalysis on all those winning a placement that receives cash prizes.

 Competitors are responsible for ensuring they are tested at events.
 Polygraph examiners supply the WPA, NANBF and IPE home

 offices with lists of contestants tested after each show.
 Urinalysis results go directly to the WPA /NANBF/IPE home offices.
 If it’s